-Years later, as a Professor of Journalism at the University of Illinois, I used the jogging with Ali story to demonstrate how reporters sometimes need to be adaptable if you want an interview.
+Years later, as a Professor of Journalism at the University of Illinois, I used the jogging with Ali story to demonstrate how reporters sometimes need to be adaptable if they want an interview.

 Of all the “war” stories I told in my classes, that one was always the favorite of my students.

 It’s one of mine too.